plone/documentation/develop/plone/security/local_roles.rst

 for a folder and its children.

-By default Plone has roles like ``Contributor``, ``Reader``, ``Editor``, etc. and you can view these on the :guilabel:`Sharing` tab and in Management Interface :guilabel:`Security` tab.
+By default Plone has roles like ``Contributor``, ``Reader``, ``Editor``, etc.
+You can view these on the :guilabel:`Sharing` tab and in the Management Interface :guilabel:`Security` tab.

 Good introduction to roles:
 `Basic Roles and Permissions in Plone <http://www.sixfeetup.com/blog/basic-roles-and-permissions-in-plone>`_